saeidmh83/AssemblyVisualizer/README.txt

 Copyright 2011 Denis Markelov

 Included open-source libraries:
- GraphSharp (Ms-PL)
+  GraphSharp: Ms-PL
- QuickGraph (Ms-PL)
+  QuickGraph: Ms-PL
- WPFExtensions (Ms-PL)
+  WPFExtensions: Ms-PL

 Components:
   Assembly browser
     Intention: type hierarchies visualization
     Usage: 'Browse Assembly' context menu item for assemblies

 How to start to use a plugin:
   Download the latest build from the Downloads section, it contains 5 libraries, which should be placed into the ILSpy folder.
   Another option is to download source code and build it manually.